Henry Smith (Wisconsin politician): Early life and career

-Political office
+Early political career

 Smith was first elected to public office in 1868, serving as a Democratic member of the Milwaukee Common Council from 1868 to 1872.
 In 1877, he was elected to the 31st session of the State Assembly from Milwaukee County's Sixth District (comprising the sixth and thirteenth wards of Milwaukee) as a Socialist (at that time not a formalized party), with 618 votes to 381 for Democrat Charles Fashel and 381 for Greenback Jacob Olberman.
 He served only one term, being defeated in the 1878 election, in which he ran on the Greenback ticket, but received only 253 votes, to 488 for Democrat Alonzo H. Richards and 716 for Republican Christopher Raesser.
 In 1880 he ran for the Assembly from the Fifth Milwaukee County district on the Democratic ticket against incumbent Isaac Van Schaick, receiving 3778 votes to Van Schaick's 5678.

 Smith was again elected a member of the Common Council, serving from 1880 to 1882, then as city comptroller from 1882 to 1884, and again to the Common Council from 1884 to 1887.

-Congress and after
+Congressional career

 In 1886, Smith was elected as a Union Labor Party candidate to the Fiftieth Congress (March 4, 1887 – March 3, 1889), with 13,355 votes to 9645 for Republican Thomas H. Brown (Republican incumbent Isaac Van Schaick was not a candidate for re-election), 8233 for Democrat John Black (former mayor of Milwaukee) and 187 for Prohibitionist Z. C. Trask.
 He was elected as the representative of Wisconsin's 4th congressional district.

 In 1888, Republican former incumbent Van Schaick defeated Smith for election to the Fifty-first Congress, receiving 22,212 votes to 20,685 for Smith (running on the Democratic and Labor tickets), 527 for Socialist John Schuler and 302 for Prohibitionist George Heckendorn.